Alex Call Player Props: Nationals vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective nine K/9, which ranks 14th in the league.
+- The 8.8 strikeouts per nine innings put together by the Pirates pitching staff ranks 17th in MLB.

-- The Pirates have the eighth-ranked team ERA among all MLB pitching staffs (3.60).
+- The Pirates have the sixth-ranked team ERA among all MLB pitching staffs (3.45).

-- Pirates pitchers combine to surrender the fifth-fewest home runs in baseball (22 total, 0.8 per game).
+- The Pirates allow the fifth-fewest home runs in baseball (23 total, 0.8 per game).

-- Hill gets the start for the Pirates, his sixth of the season.
-He is 2-2 with a 4.85 ERA and 22 strikeouts in 26 2/3 innings pitched.
+- Oviedo (2-1) takes the mound for the Pirates in his sixth start of the season.
+He's put together a 3.03 ERA in 29 2/3 innings pitched, with 29 strikeouts.

-- The lefty's last appearance came on Saturday against the Cincinnati Reds, when he tossed five innings, surrendering one earned run while allowing six hits.
+- The right-hander last appeared on Tuesday against the Los Angeles Dodgers, when he tossed 5 1/3 innings, allowing four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.